commercialhaskell/stack/doc/GUIDE.md

 ## script interpreter

-stack also offers a very useful feature for running files: a script interpreter.
-For too long have Haskellers felt shackled to bash or Python because it's just too hard to create reusable source-only Haskell scripts. stack attempts to solve that.
+Stack also offers a very useful feature for running files: a script interpreter.
+For too long have Haskellers felt shackled to bash or Python because it's just too hard to create reusable source-only Haskell scripts.
+Stack attempts to solve that.

-You can use `stack <file name>` to execute a Haskell source file or specify `stack` as the interpreter using a shebang line on a Unix like operating systems.
+You can use `stack <file name>` to execute a Haskell source file or specify Stack as the interpreter using a shebang line on a Unix like operating systems.
-Additional stack options can be specified using a special Haskell comment in the source file to specify dependencies and automatically install them before running the file.
+Additional Stack options can be specified using a special Haskell comment in the source file to specify dependencies and automatically install them before running the file.